rainbowatcher/ts-starter/README.md

 4. Change the author and repository address in `package.json`
 5. Change the author name in `LICENSE`
 6. Clean up the `README.md`
+7. Remove `renovate.json` or use your own one

 ## License